soniasltan/Project-3---The-Shelter-People/README.md

 There will be 2 main groups of users: Admin and Guest.

 Admin users:
-The shelter people volunteers and they are able to create/read/update/delete the cats.
+The shelter people volunteers and they will be able to create/read/update/delete the cats.

 Guest users:
-Be it logged in or not, they can browse the website.
+They can browse the website without logging in.
-However, guest users who are logged in can add comments for the cats.
+However, only guest users who are logged in can add comments for the cats.

 ```
 To use the app, user should: